 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Cottonwood is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Cottonwood is a city of service providers, sales and office workers, and managers.
 There are especially a lot of people living in Cottonwood who work in maintenance occupations (17.25%), office and administrative support (13.95%), and management occupations (12.39%).

-In terms of college education, Cottonwood is nearly on par with the US average for all cities of 21.84%: 18.52% of adults 25 and older in Cottonwood have a bachelor's degree or advanced degree.
+The education level of Cottonwood citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.52% of adults 25 and older in Cottonwood have a college degree.

 The per capita income in Cottonwood in 2010 was $21,212, which is middle income relative to Arizona, and lower middle income relative to the rest of the US.
 This equates to an annual income of $84,848 for a family of four.